ericamourao/ericamourao.github.io/README.md

 ![Érica Mourão](https://github.com/ericamourao/ericamourao.github.io/raw/master/EricaMourao.png)
 Érica Mourão da Silva (Érica Mourão)

+Ph.D Student in Computing of UFF (2020)
-M.Sc. in Software Engineering from UFF (2019)
+M.Sc. in Computing of UFF (2019)
-M.B.A. in Software Engineering from UFRJ (2008)
+M.B.A. in Software Engineering of UFRJ (2008)
-B.Sc. in Computer Science* from UERJ (2007)
+B.Sc. in Informatics and Information Technology of UERJ (2007)

 ### **About me**

-I’m a researcher at the [Computing Institute](http://www.ic.uff.br/index.php/pt/) of Fluminense Federal University.
-My research area is Software Engineering.
+I’m a researcher in Systems and Information Engineering at the [Computing Institute](http://www.ic.uff.br/index.php/pt/) of Fluminense Federal University.
+My research area is Systems and Information Engineering.

 My detailed CV is available at [Lattes Platform](http://lattes.cnpq.br/7734579927953717) and [Linkedin](https://www.linkedin.com/in/ericamourao/).
 Here you can find some material related to my research and my publications.

-### **Project**
+### **M.Sc.
+Project**

 [Hybrid Strategies](https://github.com/gems-uff/hybrid-strategies)